0Alic/Web3.py-Service/README.md

 Go to the browser at: ``localhost:5001/`` to see if the service is connected to ganache-cli.

+## Services

+- **config_manager**: service which should manage configuration file and data that should be exchanged betweeen services running in Docker;
+- **asset-tracker**: service interacting with the AssetTracker smart contract;

 ## :construction: TODO :construction:

-- [ ] At the moment the REST script deploys the contract in ganache-cli.
+- [X] At the moment the REST script deploys the contract in ganache-cli.
 It may be better to do that in an initialization script, separated

 - [ ] Include a client script for testing

 - [ ] Find a way to simplify the insertion of Eth addresses
+    - [X] A small map name-address to simplify with the insertion of data during testing

+- [ ] Include Solidity's events listener

 ## What helped me